The Perfumed Garden: Content of the book

 The Perfumed Garden is composed of an introduction followed by 21 chapters.
 Neither the first French translator (an anonymous colonel who styled himself as 'Monsieur le Baron R.') nor Sir Richard Burton (who translated the text from the French version) provides the 21st chapter.
 In these two translations, the book is about 100 pages long.

 Introduction

-The author praises God for having given us the pleasures of love-making.
-He says that God endowed women with beauty to inspire men to make love to them.
+The author praises God for having given us the pleasures of sex.
+He says that God endowed women with beauty to inspire men to have sex with them.
 He says that men have a natural weakness for the love of women.
 He says that he is a Muslim, that there is only one God and that Mohammed is his prophet.
 He says that he is the servant of God.
 He says that he wrote this book in Tunis for the Grand Vizir.
 He says that he had divided his work into different chapters to make it easier to read and understand.